 Dorman Fuel Tank Skid Plate

 With affordable protection designed to install in a snap, the Dorman Fuel Tank Skid Plate is available for various applications.
 A direct replacement approach ensures a proper fit every time, using your vehicle’s existing mounting points, with no drilling required.
-The steel construction is powder-coated for a good appearance and corrosion resistance, and protects your vital fuel tank from wear, corrosion and penetration on the road less travelled.
+The steel construction is powder-coated for a good appearance and corrosion resistance, and protects your vital fuel tank from wear, corrosion and penetration on the road less traveled.
+It’s one of the best skid plates you’ll find anywhere.

 Owner reviews are generally positive, and most owners appreciate that this plate is constructed from a single piece of steel, without welds that could compromise its strength or encourage corrosion.
 Ideal to replace a rusted or broken factory skid plate with a strong new one, this item is affordable and offers a perfect fit—though many shoppers have noted it’s not an upgrade over stock strength or functionality.